Tai-Chi-Bui/nodejs-interview-questions/road-map.md

    - Building CLI tools with Node.js.
    - Creating interactive CLI tools using `readline` and `inquirer`.
    - Process lifecycle management (`exit`, `uncaughtException`).
+   - Leveraging Node.js as a child process for modular workflows.

+9. **Native Add-ons**
+   - Creating native C++ add-ons with `node-addon-api` for performance-critical applications.

 ---